 - in most of the Canadian jurisdictions, the legislation on directors and nominee directors imposes residency requirements, in the sense that at least 25% of the directors must have Canadian residency, but starting with July 2021, this requirement no longer applies in the province of Ontario - here, the directors of Ontrio companies do not have to meet any residency requirements;

 - at a national level, in companies with less than 4 directors, at least 1 is required to have Canadian resident, but in the province of Ontario, under the new law of 2021, this is also a requirement that local companies do not have to abide by, - however, the residency requirements may apply in certain situations;

 - provided that the board of directors of companies operating in special industries, such as video sales or video distribution, is formed of 2 directors, is it compulsory that at least 50% to be represented by Canadian residents;

 - in the case of a nominee director in Canada who has been elected by the shareholders’ meeting and who is not present at the meeting at the respective moment it is compulsory to provide a written consent on the election in a period of maximum 10 days since the decision was taken.

-The obligation to have a board of directors with at least 25% Canadian residency is imposed on the following Canadian jurisdictions: Federal Canada, Alberta, Ontario, Manitoba, Saskatchewan and Newfoundland.
+The obligation to have a board of directors with at least 25% Canadian residency was imposed on the following Canadian jurisdictions: Federal Canada, Alberta, Manitoba, Saskatchewan and Newfoundland; however, the law that entered into force starting with July 2021 eliminated the residency requirements for the directors of Canadian companies that are registered in the province of Ontario; for all other Canadian provinces, the residency requirements still apply.
 Our team of consultants in Canadian company formation can present more details on this aspect if you want to invest in any of these regions, but you can rely on our team if you need information on how to start a business in other Canadian regions, such as Quebec or Nova Scotia.